 Drive a little further and you will arrive at Marathon, a city spread over 13 islands.
 This is where the famous Seven Mile Bridge begins, spanning the gap between Knight Key and Little Duck Key.

 This middle section of the Keys island chain is best for boating activities.
 People come here for deep-sea fishing, jet-skiing, kayaking or just cruising the blue waters!

 Want to do a dolphin swim in the Florida Keys?
 Dolphin Research Centre is an excellent place to meet the adorable creatures.
 The non-profit facility offers a few interactive options – from a short meet and greet with the dolphin to a full day intensive trainer experience!

 To learn more about the marine life, head over to Florida Keys Aquarium Encounters where you can interact with stingrays, fish, and even sharks!

 Make sure to visit the sea turtles at the non-profit Turtle Hospital.
 The 90-min guided educational tour takes you behind the scenes at the hospital facilities.
-You will learn about the species of sea turtles found in Florida, the challenges they face, and stories about the turtles rescued by the hospital.
-At the end of the tour, you will get a chance to feed the turtles.
+You will learn about the species of sea turtles found in Florida and the challenges they face, and hear stories about the turtles rescued by the hospital.
+At the end of the tour, you will have a chance to feed the turtles.

 The best place to watch sunrise or sunset is the old Seven Mile Bridge.
 Don’t confuse this with the new Seven Mile Bridge we mentioned earlier.
-You can actually walk the northern end for two miles on the old bridge from Marathon to Pigeon Key, which was once a railway work camp.
+You can really enjoy the views by walking the northern end for two miles on the old bridge from Marathon to Pigeon Key, which was once a railway work camp.